NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 Search TODO on this folder to find remaining known issues / missing content Icons.
 Everywhere.
 They all need icons.
 Either you do it, or hope I eventually do it.
-And I am anything but an artist Defines
-Globs file
-Atomize admin_items.dm?
-Revisit the currently used spawner wands and retheme / update them.
+And I am anything but an artist Revisit the currently used spawner wands and retheme / update them.
 Human spawner wand doesnt use tguilist for example.
-Add active outlines to click-toggle altered items Player appropriate tech loadout with considerations to reduce the need for admins to support them when they wish to test mechanics subspace boxcutter, to replace the energy axe. probably sub-path the spess knife. split state checks for combat mode -> interact to toggle the combat function, or non-combat mode for tool adjustments. add action to rclick open turf to tear hole in reality that only admins can enter to despawn. integrate the subspace baseball bat onto this. radial navigation menu, with tgui input functions. expand the radial, reduce popup times, make this a true omnitool. admin cyborgs and modules. /obj/item/soap/omega. subspace mop / liquids solution? new admin dune shield to replace the energy shield, seeds box subclass admin capsules for useful testing setups, such as instant departments and test environments. 'oh just use xyz location, it already exists-' shut up nerd find a solution for reach_length passing a collisions check for BST radio headset.
+Player appropriate tech loadout with considerations to reduce the need for admins to support them when they wish to test mechanics subspace boxcutter, to replace the energy axe. probably sub-path the spess knife. split state checks for combat mode -> interact to toggle the combat function, or non-combat mode for tool adjustments. add action to rclick open turf to tear hole in reality that only admins can enter to despawn. integrate the subspace baseball bat onto this. radial navigation menu, with tgui input functions. expand the radial, reduce popup times, make this a true omnitool. seeds box subclass admin capsules for useful testing setups, such as instant departments and test environments. 'oh just use xyz location, it already exists-' shut up nerd find a solution for reach_length passing a collisions check for BST radio headset.
 TRAIT_SKIP_BASIC_REACH_CHECK.
 /obj/item/pen/screwdriver/get_all_tool_behaviours()
 return list(TOOL_SCREWDRIVER)
-strip speed checks on admin items check traits list from protean mage cloak you made on the syndiehomepod investigate robotact pda app functionality investigate lifeline pda app functionality
+check traits list from protean mage cloak you made on the syndiehomepod investigate robotact pda app functionality investigate lifeline pda app functionality